-Inevitably the end of the War came.
-There had been gossip about the War being over, but no one knew for sure what was happening.
-At times planes had been seen flying very high overhead, and people speculated whether they might be American planes.
 Then on 17 August 1945, about 9:30 am, I heard a plane circle the camp.
 I rushed out to see what was happening and could see the front silhouette of a B24 bomber coming towards the camp at a low altitude.
 And then parachutes started blossoming out below the plane.

 There was no doubt, this was the most exciting day of my life.
 I was 101⁄2 years old and for the first time since December 1941, a month before my 7th birthday, I was going to be free.
 Seven parachutes floated to the ground outside the camp.
-The whole camp, all 1500 internees, or so it seemed, rushed down the incline to the main entrance and through the gate, past the Japanese guards who were still standing there with their rifles and bayonets, but obviously unsure how to react.
+The whole camp, all 1500 internees, or so it seemed, rushed down the incline to the main entrance and through the gate, past the Japanese guards who were still to react.
 What did it matter?
 Out in the fields we found the 7 Americans, wary, with pistols drawn, sheltering behind the Chinese grave mounds.
 To us they were instant hero's.
 They were carried by some of the men on their shoulders into the camp.
 They walked past the Japanese guards and soon took charge and had things sorted out peacefully with the Japanese.
-From now on they were in charge, and we were prisoners no longer.
+They were known as the Duck Team, and from now on they were in charge, and we were prisoners no longer.
 We were free.